tgteacher/BigData-LA1/ASSIGNMENT.md

 ## Task

-Write a Python script that counts, in the data set passed as first argument, the number of trees that are *located in a park*.
+Write a Python script that prints the number of trees that are *located in a park*.

 ## Required syntax